open-telemetry/opentelemetry-specification/specification/metrics/api.md

 This API MUST accept the following parameter:

+* A numeric increment value.

+  The increment value needs to be provided by a user.
+If possible, this API SHOULD be structured so a user is obligated to provide this parameter.
+If it is not possible to structurally enforce this obligation, this API MUST be documented in a way to communicate to users that this parameter is needed.

-* The increment value.
-This value is expected to be non-negative.
-The API MUST NOT validate this value, that is left to the API implementation.
+  The increment value is expected to be non-negative.
+This API SHOULD be documented in a way to communicate to users that this value is expected to be non-negative.
+The API MUST NOT validate this value, that is left to implementations of the API.

-Additionally, this API MUST accept the following optional parameters:

-* The [attributes](../common/README.md#attribute) to associate with the value.
+* [Attributes](../common/README.md#attribute) to associate with the increment value.

+  Users can provide attributes to associate with the increment value, but it is up to their discretion.
+Therefore, this API MUST be structured to accept a variable number of attributes, including none.

 The [OpenTelemetry API](../overview.md#api) authors MAY decide to allow flexible [attributes](../common/README.md#attribute) to be passed in as arguments.
 If